 Healthcare Case Study: Clinical RAG Platform

-A 15-hospital healthcare system engaged EPC Group to build an AI-powered clinical knowledge base.
-Physicians needed to query treatment protocols, drug interactions, and clinical guidelines using natural language.
+A 15-hospital healthcare system partnered with EPC Group to create an AI-powered clinical knowledge base.
+This system allows physicians to:

 All data contained PHI.
 The system needed to integrate with Epic EHR.
 Full HIPAA compliance with audit trails was required for every AI interaction.